 Written by Diane Moller, professional horse trainer, riding teacher and life-long horse lover, the book has a twofold aim: (1) to help horse owners make the choices that will assure their greatest satisfaction and safety in owning a horse and (2) to help horses receive the understanding and responsible treatment they deserve.

 What a "FREE" HORSE Really Costs offers guidance that any prospective horse owner, no matter what age, will find very educational and well worth the small investment.

 Ten per cent of the proceeds from sales of the book will be donated to “Habitat for Horses” rescue organization.
 Ten per cent of the proceeds from sales of the e-book will be donated to the Hooved Animal Humane Society.

 Save a horse......support horse a rescue!

 About the author:

 Diane Moller has owned horses for over forty two years, and has been training owners and their horses for over sixteen years.
 She started taking riding lessons when she was seven years old, received her first horse for her eleventh birthday and took on her first abused horse-training project when she was just fourteen.
 She started showing western pleasure, equitation and trail horse when she was twelve.
 Next, she explored English equitation and jumping, and now rides Dressage.
 In 1992, Moller and her mother moved from California to Southern Oregon where they converted a twenty-acre chicken ranch into a beautiful boarding stable.
 Moller gave lessons and hosted riding clinics at the boarding stable for nine years before downsizing to a comfortable five-acre spread in Cave Junction, Oregon.
-She continues giving lessons and occasionally takes horses in training at the ranch she shares with her husband, two horses-Roscoe and Picasso-and two dogs-Banjo and Shasta.
+She continues giving lessons and occasionally takes horses in training at the ranch she shares with her husband, two horses-Roscoe and Picasso-and two dogs-Banjo and Max.